 This statement outlines the key aspects of UCL's corporate governance framework.
 The Board has consistently placed great importance on good corporate governance practices, which it believes is vital to the Company's well-being.
 The Board has adopted a comprehensive framework of Corporate Governance Guidelines, designed to properly balance performance and conformance.
 This enables UCL to undertake, in an effective manner, the prudent risk-taking activities which are the basis of its business.
-The Guidelines and practices of the Company comply with notification of Bangladesh Securities and Exchange Commission on "Corporate Governance", dated 07 August 2012, and as amended on 21 July 2013 as well as the "Guideline on Corporate Governance" issued by Bangladesh Bank vide DFIM Circular no. 7 dated 25 September 2007.
+The Guidelines and practices of the Company comply with the "Corporate Governance Principles and Recommendations", dated 07 August 2012, and as amended dated 21 July 2013 by the Bangladesh Securities and Exchange Commission as well as with the "Guideline on Corporate Governance" issued by Bangladesh Bank vide DFIM Circular no. 7 dated 25 September 2007.

-- Our core values guide the Board's oversight, its relationship with management and its accountability to shareholders; - Our governance responsibilities are integral to our performance and long-term sustainability; - Our corporate governance standards reflect emerging best practices and meet or exceed legal and regulatory requirements; and - Proper governance is important to our shareholders, our customers, our employees, our communities.
+- Our core values guide the Board's oversight, its relationship with management and its accountability to shareholders: - Our governance responsibilities are integral to our performance and long-term sustainability; - Our corporate governance standards reflect emerging best practices and meet or exceed legal and regulatory requirements; and - Proper governance is important to our shareholders, our customers, our employees, our communities - to UCL.